contentbox-modules/slatwall-contentbox/README.md

 or

-Drop into you ContentBox modules folder localed at %root%/modules/contentbox/modules directory.
+Drop into you ContentBox modules folder located at %root%/modules/contentbox/modules directory.
 The directory should be named slatwall-contentbox.